yewstack/yew/website/versioned_docs/version-0.17.3/getting-started/tutorials/single-page-application.md

 ![](/img/tutorials/single-page-application/image-4.png)

 We have successfully built a SPA fully in Rust!
 From now on you can try building your own SPA application.

-Feel free to reach the Yew community if you encounter rough edge along the way.